IMPORTANT – NOT YET UPDATED FOR 1 OCTOBER 2018 CHANGES.

 On the basis that a lot of tenants, a lot of landlords and letting agents and quite a few advisors haven’t really got to grips with current requirements for a s.21 notice to be valid, I thought a flow chart could help, assuming it was possible.

 It turned out to be sort of possible- ish, as least as far as statutory validity goes.
-So here it is – PDF download
+The result is on this page, permanently and as updated.

 The usual disclaimers apply – it should not take the place of proper legal advice, or even be relied upon – guidance only.